Billing

 Wabash, state and other non-Federal Title IV aid will be returned to the funding source based on the same percentage used to determine a student’s refund of tuition and required fees, provided the funding source does not have specific return requirements.

-Refund of Room & Board Charges
+Refund of Housing & Food Charges

 Nonrefundable Charges